daevlin/Zero2Auto_homework/README.md

 ### Detailed analysis of the custom sample from the chapter "Practical Analysis and Test

-Tools used. "rabin2, rahex2, Resource Hacker, DiE, Cutter, x32dbg, Python, Inetsim"
+Tools used. "rabin2, rahex2, Resource Hacker, DiE, Cutter, x32dbg, Python, Inetsim, PE-Bear"

 We start by getting a hash of the file